in just 6 weeks!

 Depending on your location, there may be multiple facilities to choose from.
 You can fill out our inquiry form to speak with a representative and find out which options are available for you.

 Do I have a guaranteed job after completing the program?

 Yes.
-As a part of our program, you are interviewed and candidates that receive sponsorship will have a conditional offer for employment to work once they complete the training program.
-Upon completing our program, you will be able to begin work immediately with your employer.
+As part of our program, all candidates are interviewed and those that are accepted to receive sponsorship will have a conditional offer for employment to begin work as soon as they are enrolled in our program.
+Our students are encouraged to begin work for their employer while attending training.

 You have 120 days after completing the training program to pass the CNA exam and complete the licensing requirements.

 What conditions must be met for employer sponsorship?